Dual-threat quarterback: The Michael Vick effect (2000s)

-As Young, Cunningham, and John Elway all retired between 1998 and 2001, a new generation of mobile quarterbacks was ushered in.
+As Young, Cunningham, and Elway all retired between 1998 and 2001, a new generation of mobile quarterbacks was ushered in.
 Donovan McNabb was drafted by the Eagles in 1999, beginning a successful quarterbacking career, in which his running ability was frequently noted.
-In 2000, McNabb became the first quarterback to lead his team in both passing and rushing yards.
+In 2000, McNabb joined Douglass (1972) and Cunningham (1987–1990) as players to lead their teams in both passing and rushing yards.
 On his mobility, McNabb once joked, "I think you run a lot better when you don't want to be hit."
-After sustaining an injury in the 2003 season, there was speculation as to whether McNabb would be able to retain his mobility, as Ray Buchanan stated, "We'd probably rather see McNabb, because he's not as mobile right now," to which McNabb responded, "According to everyone else I'm not mobile.
-I'll just let people continue to think that, and when the time comes, I'll make sure I showcase that a little bit."
+After sustaining an injury in the 2003 season, there was speculation as to whether McNabb would be able to retain his mobility, with Ray Buchanan stating, "We'd probably rather see McNabb, because he's not as mobile right now"; McNabb responded, stating he would "just let people continue" to doubt his mobility and strive to showcase it "when the time comes".

 McNabb was also connected to Michael Vick, one of the most prolific running quarterbacks in the history of the NFL.
-While attending Syracuse University, McNabb attempted to assist in the recruitment of Michael Vick, and in addition to that, McNabb also mentored Vick about the speed of the professional level.
-Vick also served as McNabb's backup in Philadelphia in 2009, later succeeding McNabb as the starter for the franchise.
-Michael Vick was drafted first overall by Atlanta Falcons in 2001.
+While attending Syracuse University, McNabb attempted to assist in Vick's recruitment and mentored Vick about the speed of the professional level.
+Vick served as McNabb's backup in Philadelphia in 2009, later succeeding McNabb as the starter for the franchise.
+Vick was drafted first overall by the Atlanta Falcons in 2001.
 Vick would go on to be a successful runner for the Falcons from 2001 to 2006.
 14 games into his 2006 season, Vick broke Douglass' single-season rushing yards record by a quarterback.
 A week later, Vick surpassed the 1,000 rushing yards milestone, becoming the first quarterback to reach the mark in a single season.
 He finished the season with a record 1,039 yards.
 Vick's mobility influenced future mobile quarterbacks; Jenny Vrentas of Sports Illustrated writes, "Young players go out of their way to tell Vick that they were always him when they played Madden growing up, and wore his Nike cleats."

 After his return to the NFL, and a season as McNabb's backup, Vick earned his second starting opportunity.
 His 2010 rushing statistics (league-leading 676 yards among quarterbacks and 9 touchdowns) were the foundation for the acceptance of mobile quarterbacks in the early 2010s.
 On his overall impact and legacy in regards to dual-threat quarterbacks, Vick stated, "I was the guy who started it all," adding, "I revolutionized the game.
 I changed the way it was played in the NFL."
+However, Vick has also stated that he looked up to Cunningham while he was growing up.